General Terms and Conditions of Business for Software Products and IT Services

 3.5 The customer will pay for any expenditure that is incurred because RIEGE is required to redo work or because work is delayed as a result of incorrect, retroactively corrected or incomplete information provided by the customer.

-5.1 Upon full payment of the stipulated remuneration, RIEGE will grant the customer a non-exclusive, perpetual license to use the subject software for the customer's own purposes by loading, partially loading, displaying, running, transferring or storing the software at its company.
+5.1 Upon full payment of the agreed remuneration, RIEGE will grant the customer a non-exclusive, perpetual license to use the contractual software for the customer's own purposes by loading, partially loading, displaying, running, transferring or storing the software at its company.
 The license is only granted for the data processing unit(s), designated users, number of users, and number of copies specified in the quote.
 The customer may create and store a backup or archival copy of the software within the scope of the intended use of the software.

-5.5 In all other regards, the customer has no right of duplication or distribution, no right of transfer or sublicensing to third parties, and no right of editing and modification including the use, duplication or distribution of the edited or modified items.
+5.3 In all other regards, the customer has no right of duplication or distribution, no right of transfer or sublicensing to third parties, and no right of editing and modification including the use, duplication or distribution of the edited or modified items.

-6.1 The customer must pay the stipulated remuneration.
+6.1 The customer must pay the agreed remuneration.
 If no remuneration has been set for a product or service provided by RIEGE, the remuneration will be determined by RIEGE's prices, daily rates and/or hourly rates set out in the general price list or the latest update as of the effective contract date.
-Unless otherwise stipulated, the remuneration is charged ex works from RIEGE's principal place of business.
+Unless otherwise agreed, the remuneration is charged ex works from RIEGE's principal place of business.

 6.2 The remuneration is quoted without any value-added tax which may be required by law or any country-specific duties and levies which may be required for deliveries abroad.
-Travel expenses are charged in addition to the stipulated remuneration.
+Travel expenses are charged in addition to the agreed remuneration.
 Travel time is deemed to be working time.